richtr/doe/README.md

 It can be used to build and debug device orientation and screen orientation aware applications without needing to constantly test it on different devices.

-If it works in doe then it will work on devices too!
+If it works in doe then it works on devices.

 #### Usage